ma-jetteleger/Toggle/Process/Journal.md

 We will definitely revisit this at some point.

 Oh and very quickly!
 Should the click counter count down or up?
 Should it "leave a trace" (i.e. show the goal amount of clicks) and show what it's actually counting to/from?
 I'll formulate a todo entry to try and not forget to try different things out for this.

+##

+- If there are multiple ways to solve a level, we should reward the player for finding all the possible solutions